opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

       .. attr:: cores
          :type: int

-         The number of cores.
+         The number of cores used by regular instances.

       .. attr:: instances
          :type: int

          The number of instances.

+      .. attr:: lowPriorityCores
+         :type: int

+         The number of low priority cores (including spot instances).

       .. attr:: ram
          :type: int

          The amount of ram, in MiB.

-      .. attr:: volume-gb
-         :type: int

-         The amount of volume storage in GB.

-      .. attr:: volumes
-         :type: int

-         The number of volumes.

    .. attr:: section
       :type: str